Organizations that are focused on their security may consider several security assessments. But what is a penetration test and why do you need one?

-The evolution of the information technology is so fast, that everything is already dependent to computerization of everything.
-From business industries, to governments in every country, they are all dependent on computers and the internet.
-With this development, cyber security experts are trying their best, to be able to find ways to protect computer systems of big corporations, government agencies and private individuals.
+The evolution of information technology is so fast, that everything is already dependent on the computerization of everything.
+From business industries to governments in every country, they are all dependent on computers and the internet.
+With this development, cybersecurity experts are trying their best, to be able to find ways to protect computer systems of big corporations, government agencies, and private individuals.
 The goal here is to keep their important information’s secured from being hacked.

 What are these Security Penetration Testing tools?

-Security Penetration Testing Tools are instruments that are used by cyber security experts, to check your computer system’s vulnerability to such cyber attacks.
-It’s is because of the fast evolution of the computer technology, that system updates are inevitable.
-Computer system should be tested, to able to determine, which part of their system is vulnerable.
-These is the reason employing these security testing tools.
+Security Penetration Testing Tools are instruments that are used by cybersecurity experts, to check your computer system’s vulnerability to such cyber attacks.
+It’s is because of the fast evolution of computer technology, that system updates are inevitable.
+The computer system should be tested, to able to determine, which part of their system is vulnerable.
+These are the reasons for employing these security testing tools.

 Here is a list of some of popular Security Penetration Tools in addition to the tools listed above:

 Wifiphisher.
 This tool is an access point tool.
 Using wifiphisher in the assessment will lead to actual infection of the system.